 The marketing degree encompasses the fields of advertising, promotion, sales, research, international marketing and more.
 It involves such business-critical activities as the analysis of competitive behavior, the development of new products, and the management of relationships with suppliers, distributors, and consumers, to name a few.

-- Various roles and functions that marketing fulfills in society
+- Roles and functions of marketing in society

 - Consumer decision-making process

 - Business-to-business marketing and the organizational buying process

 - Components of marketing strategy, including segmentation, targeting, and positioning